 The WCC's Faith and Order Commission is currently working on a major project on Moral Discernment.

-The Global Christian Forum The Global Christian Forum (GCF) was formed in the aftermath of the Seventh Assembly of the World Council of Churches (Harare, 1998).
+The Global Christian Forum

+The Global Christian Forum (GCF) was formed in the aftermath of the Seventh Assembly of the World Council of Churches (Harare, 1998).
 It has a lighter structure than the WCC and has sought to reach out to those churches who, for whatever reason, are not members of the WCC.

-The GCF has five 'pillar' members: the World Council of Churches, the Catholic Church's Dicastery for Promoting Christian Unity, the Pentecostal World Fellowship and the World Evangelical Alliance.
-It is supported by a small secretariat based in the United States.
+The GCF has four 'pillar' members: the World Council of Churches, the Catholic Church's Dicastery for Promoting Christian Unity, the Pentecostal World Fellowship and the World Evangelical Alliance.

+It is supported by a small secretariat based in the USA.

-So far the GCF has brought together representatives from churches around the world in four Global Gatherings: 2007: Limuru, Kenya 2011: Manado, Indonesia 2015: Tirana, Albania 2018: Bogota, Colombia There have also been a series of regional meetings between gatherings.
+So far the GCF has brought together representatives from churches around the world in four global gatherings:

+2007 Limuru, Kenya

+2011 Manado, Indonesia

+2015 Tirana, Albania

+2018 Bogotá, Colombia

+There have also been a series of regional meetings between gatherings.
 The Anglican Communion has generally been represented on the GCF's steering group since its establishment.

+Networks

-Networks IASUFO oversees two of the Networks of the Anglican Communion.
+IASUFO oversees two of the Networks of the Anglican Communion.

-The International Anglican Liturgical Consultation (IALC) IALC draws together liturgists, scholars, practitioners, clergy and bishops.
-Members are either nominated by Member Churches, serve on provincial liturgical commissions, or are members of Societas Liturgica.
-The Consultation last met in Hong Kong in 2019, and online in 2021, and has ongoing work in the following areas: - The Liturgical Formation of all the Baptized, with a new chapter on bishops; - An Anglican Communion Calendar (holy men and women); - Reflections on liturgy during Covid-19 and online eucharists.
+The International Anglican Liturgical Consultation (IALC)

+IALC draws together liturgists, scholars, practitioners, clergy and bishops.
+Members either are nominated by Member Churches, serve on provincial liturgical commissions or are members of Societas Liturgica.

+The Consultation last met in Hong Kong in 2019 and online in 2021, and has ongoing work in the following areas:

+- The liturgical formation of all the baptized, with a new chapter on bishops; - An Anglican Communion calendar (holy men and women); - Reflections on liturgy during Covid-19 and online Eucharists.

-It is hoped that these will be transmitted via IASCUFO to the next ACC meeting in Ghana 2023.
+It is hoped that these will be transmitted via IASCUFO to the next ACC meeting in Ghana in 2023.

-IALC prepared liturgical material for the Primates' Task Group, which resulted in texts commended to the Churches: Praying with One Voice This contains a very important Eucharistic Prayer.
+IALC prepared liturgical material for the Primates' Task Group, which resulted in two texts commended to the Churches: Praying with One Voice and A Season of Repentance.

+Praying with One Voice

+This contains a very important Eucharistic Prayer.
 It is the first time the Anglican Communion has developed a common Eucharistic Prayer.
 In the ARCIC text Walking Together on the Way the Roman Catholic Church recommended that the Anglican Communion have such a prayer in common.
 It is for each Member Church to choose how and when to use this Eucharistic Prayer.

-A Season of Repentance Prayers for Repentance and Reconciliation This is a resource to strengthen unity within the Anglican Communion by reemphasising the need for penitence.
-It may be used in Lent, or when aware of our Anglican falling short in bonds of affection.
-The Network of Legal Advisers In 2022 the Network produced a second edition of the book, published by the ACC:
+A Season of Repentance: Prayers for Repentance and Reconciliation

+This is a resource to strengthen unity within the Anglican Communion by reemphasizing the need for penitence.
+It may be used in Lent, or any other appropriate time.

+The Network of Legal Advisers

+In 2022 the Network of Legal Advisers produced a second edition (published by the ACC) of its Principles of Canon Law.

-Principles of Canon Law Common to the Churches of the Anglican Communion.
+Principles of Canon Law Common to the Churches of the Anglican Communion

-It is on sale on Amazon This is being launched at the Lambeth Conference in 2022.
+This was launched at the Lambeth Conference in 2022 and is on sale on Amazon.